Solar power by country

+The majority of new solar power capacity is being deployed in emerging markets (non-OECD countries).

 Photovoltaic systems account for the great majority of solar capacity installed in the world.
 CSP represents a minor share of solar power capacity, and is present in significant quantities only in a few countries.

 Most operational CSP stations are located in Spain and the United States, while large solar farms using photovoltaics are being constructed in most geographic regions.

 The worldwide growth of photovoltaics is extremely dynamic and varies strongly by country.
 In April 2022, the total global solar power capacity reached 1 TW, increasing to 2 TW in 2024.

 The top installers of 2024 included China, the United States, and India.